Members' Research Service By / June 24, 2022

 footing – formerly ‘co-decision’)

-Next steps expected: Committee vote
+Next steps expected: First-reading vote in plenary

 Related Articles